ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 USER ${APPNAME}
 ENTRYPOINT [ "app.sh" ]
 ```

 It combines the Go binary with a run-script and a user other than root for execution, to form a complete and small container.
 With the `COPY --from=builder` instruction, Docker gets only the binary without the building or dependency layers, which reduces the image size drastically.
 Another small but very important fact is the entrypoint script.

 ```bash
 #!/usr/bin/env sh
 myapp $@
 ```

 It is very basic, but mandatory.
 We want to be able to run the Docker container like this:

 ```bash
 docker run myapp --loglevel=debug
 ```

 Without an entrypoint script which launches the program in a shell, the parameters are not parsed correctly and we get very nasty runtime exceptions.

 ## Build pipeline

-After explaining the local development process with Mage and Docker, we move on to the building pipeline that is realised with Gitlab CI.
+After explaining the local development process with Mage and Docker, we move on to the build pipeline that is realized with GitLab CI.
-The complete description of the pipeline is done in the repository's [_.gitlab-ci.yml_](https://docs.gitlab.com/ee/ci/yaml/){:target="_blank"} file.
+The complete description of the pipeline is available in the repository's [_.gitlab-ci.yml_ file](https://docs.gitlab.com/ee/ci/yaml/){:target="_blank"}.
 The file syntax offers many possibilities to customize the pipeline to your own needs.
-For our simple application we only need a few of them.
+For our simple application, we only need a few of them.
-To execute the commands of the CI file Gitlab requires a runner.
+To execute the commands of the CI file, GitLab requires a runner.
-As mentioned above, it is a Gitlab runner that is executed on our internal cluster as well, but in a different namespace.
+As mentioned above, it is a GitLab runner that is executed on our internal cluster as well, but in a different namespace.
 The first section of the CI file is the stage definition.

 ```yaml
 stages:
   - smoke